MaorTe/Skill_Deal/README.md

 -The target audience of the app is for people who prefer to study with someone else and also while getting to know them!  <br>
 the app contains: <br>

-Chat with friends , camera , GPS and various social related options!. <br>
+Chat with friends , camera , GPS and various social related options <br>

 ### Database

 Firebase

 ### Technology
-JAVA , XML and various android related options
+JAVA , XML and various android related options.

 ### GIT
 https://github.com/maorte/Cost_Manager_Web_ServerSide